 The lecture programme is given by excellent public speakers, who are distinguished in their fields of study, and the topics cover a wide range of scientific and technical issues, all pertinent to the Scotland in which we live today.
 Members of the public are welcome to attend these lectures.

-A complete Programme for the Society's 199th Session is available to download and print.
+The Report of Council for the year ended 31st August 2019 is now available to download and print.